dirkwhoffmann/vAmigaTS/CIA/cnt/README.md

 Timer CIAB::A is configured to count rising edges on the CNT pin.
 The edges are created manually by writing $00, $FF, $00, $FF, ... into CIAB::PRA (Note: Bit CIAB::PA1 is connected to the CNT pin).
 To visualize the result, the current counter value is written into the background color register.

+#### cnt1b

+Similar to cnt1 with 5 bitplanes enabled.
+The test can be used to verify E-Clock timing.

 #### cnt2

 Similar to cnt1 for CIAB::B.